 I’m a fan of The Walking Dead, so we had to take that on first.
 You walk through it, like a Halloween haunted house, to find live actors playing both the zombies and the human survivors.
 They have theatre-level decorations and fire effects.
 It was a lot of fun, but not actually the best haunted house that I’ve ever been to in terms of its theatrical ambitions.
 Many of the sets were ordinary looking office, hospital spaces, or a prison.
 Of course, The Walking Dead takes place in the real world, but at a theme park you expect beyond the norm production values.
 Actors wore masks instead of elaborate makeup.

 It seemed a bit disconnected from the genre.
 In The Walking Dead, the zombies chase you no matter what.
-So they might have put a waist-level barrier between us and the zombie actors, who got up close but (for obvious liability reasons) did not attack us.
+So they might have put a waist-level barrier between us and the zombie actors, who got up so close that they should have attacked, if this were the TV show or comics.
 None of the characters from the comics or TV show appear, even in a displayed video.
 Once we got out of line and into the actual attraction, it was about five minutes long.
 It was an interesting twist to see actors portraying human survivors with guns defending against the zombies.
 It was better than the average haunted house, but given how high our expectations were for a theme park, it was disappointing.
 3.5 stars.